 The Government expectation is that attendance for every pupil should be at least 96%.
 If your child's attendance falls below 90% then they are classed as a persistent absentee.
 This will mean the the school's Family Support Worker will contact you to arrange an Attendance Action Plan to improve your child's attendance.
 If your child's attendance does not improve following this process then the school will make a referral to the Education Welfare Service.
-If your child’s attendance falls below 90% it is unlikely that any absences will be authorised.
+If your child’s attendance falls below 90% any absences will not be be authorised.

 DID YOU KNOW?

 If your child has 90% attendance you may think that looks acceptable...but it is not.
 This is equivalent of:

 - one half a day of learning missed every week.

 - four whole weeks of learning missed in the school year.

 - half a school year of learning missed over five years.